 The arms race between western kingdoms and eastern threats has driven significant innovation:

 - Rift-Shard weaponry: Rift-Shard-infused blades and arrowheads that cut through magical wards.
 Expensive and illegal outside military use, but prized by elite units.
-The Scouts of Fort Sentinel carry Rift-Shard-tipped bolts as standard equipment
+The Scouts of Fort-Sentinel carry Rift-Shard-tipped bolts as standard equipment

 - Anti-mage fortifications: Developed during the Mage-Wars, these include warded stone that resists evocation, null-magic zones created through layered enchantment, and mechanical siege engines that function even in dead-magic fields